Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Prepare a Virginia LLC Operating Agreement

-The operating agreement is a document that governs the framework of an LLC.
-This document covers items like ownership rights, LLC member responsibilities, how profits and losses are distributed, how new members are added, and more.
+The LLC operating agreement is a document that governs the framework of an LLC.
+It covers items like ownership rights, LLC member responsibilities, how profits and losses are distributed, how new members are added, and more.

 Most states do not require an LLC to have an operating agreement, but it is still worth considering.
 Without an operating agreement: